chora-io/docs/specs/ecosystem/03_query.md

 # Query Service

-The `geonode` module provides a query service for querying the state of the module.
+The `ecosystem` module provides a query service for querying the state of the module.

 ## Proto Definitions